ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   as the aggregator endpoints list of the task parameters.

-If obtaining aggregate shares fails, then the leader responds to subsequent HTTP GET requests to the collect job URI with an HTTP error status and a problem document as described in {{errors}}.
+If obtaining aggregate shares fails, then the leader responds to subsequent HTTP POST requests to the collection job with an HTTP error status and a problem document as described in {{errors}}.

-The collector can send an HTTP DELETE request to the collect job URI, to which the leader MUST respond with HTTP status 204 No Content.
-The leader MAY respond with HTTP status 204 No Content for requests to a collect job URI which has not received a DELETE request, for example if the results have been deleted due to age.
-The leader MUST respond to subsequent requests to the collect job URI with HTTP status 204 No Content.
+The Leader MAY respond with HTTP status 204 No Content to requests to a collection job if the results have been deleted.

+The collector can send an HTTP DELETE request to the collection job, which indicates to the leader that it can abandon the collection job and discard all state related to it.

 [OPEN ISSUE: Describe how intra-protocol errors yield collect errors (see issue#57).
 For example, how does a leader respond to a collect request if the helper drops out?]

+#### A Note on Idempotence

+The reason we use a POST instead of a GET to poll the state of a collection job is because of the fixed-size query mode (see {{fixed-size-query}}).
+Collectors may make a query against the current batch, and it is the Leader's responsibility to keep track of what batch is current for some task.
+Polling a collection job is the only point at which it is safe for the Leader to change its current batch, since it constitutes acknowledgement on the Collector's part that it received the response to some previous PUT request to the collection jobs resource.

+This means that polling a collection job can have the side effect of changing the current batch in the Leader, and thus using a GET is inappropriate.

 ### Collection Aggregation {#collect-aggregate}